 named during the registration process.
 Local moderators are

 to collect the examinations after they are administered and

-are to keep them until the examination window closes, at which
+are to keep them until the examination window closes.
+Answers to each

 exam are distributed by email after the testing window closes.